Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-04-intro-apache-cassandra.markdown

-<H1>Hours of unsuccessfull trials using springboot-data-cassandra (version 2) with cassandra (version 3)</H1>
+<H1>Using springboot-data-cassandra with cassandra (~ 2 hours trial solving errors)</H1>

-springboot is an amazing project, and springboot-data is also an amazing sub-project for simplifying java code for acessing repositories of data (not only jpa hibernate, but also key-values db, neo4j db, ...).
+Springboot is an amazing project, and springboot-data is also an amazing sub-project for simplifying java code for acessing repositories of data (not only jpa hibernate, but also key-values db, neo4j db, ...).
 <br/>

 To test a Java client using springboot-data + Cassandra, go to
 <A href="http://start.spring.io/">http://start.spring.io/</A>
 <br/>